Cosmic Dragons: A Two-Component Mixture Model of COSMOS Galaxies: Conclusions

 \section{Conclusions}

-We present Red Dragon fitting of the red and blue galaxy populations in the COSMOS2015 dataset.
-We consider three decade-wide mass bins spanning stellar masses $\mu_\star \in [8,11)$.
-The mass-complete samples focus on redshift bins with a significant population of quiescent galaxies.
-Our model measures mean colors, color scatters, and the covariance between bands for each galactic population.
+We employ Red Dragon, a Gaussian mixture classifier, to identify red and blue galaxy populations using multicolor photometry and derived properties from the COSMOS2015 galaxy catalog.
+Components are independently fit in three decade-wide mass bins spanning stellar masses, $\lg M_\star / M_\odot \in [8,11)$, as a function of redshift using mass-complete samples.
+RD outputs mean colors and color covariance as a function of redshift for each galactic population component.
+A galaxy's location in color space forms the basis of component classification.

-For the lowest two stellar mass bins, the population red fraction declines with increasing redshift while the trend for $\mu_\star > 10$ galaxies is considerably weaker.
-Mean colors that include the 4$k\Angstrom$ break show characteristic non-monotonic behavior, increasing then decreasing as the feature evolve across the relevant passbands.
-We perform the first measurement of intrinsic color covariance in each sub-population, finding mostly positive values as would be expected from simple variations in local spectral slope.
+We find that population red fractions decline with increasing redshift For the lowest two stellar mass bins, but the trend for $\lg M_\star / M_\odot > 10$ galaxies is considerably weaker.
+Mean colors that include the $4000~\Angstrom$ break show characteristic non-monotonic behavior, first increasing then decreasing as the feature passes through adjacent passbands.
+We perform the first measurement of intrinsic color covariance in each sub-population, finding mostly positive values that may simply reflect variations in overall spectral slope.

-With these populations characterized, we measure median specific star formation rates and mean galactic ages (Figure~\ref{fig:sSFR_z_mu}).
+Median specific star formation rates and mean galactic ages differ between the two components.
 Within each mass bin the RD-selected RS is consistently older (by $\gtrsim 1~{\rm Gyr}$) and more quiescent (by $\gtrsim 1~{\rm dex}$) than the BC across all redshift.
 Galactic ages follow a downsizing trend with mass, such that heavier galaxies tend to be older.
-The tendency towards a shallow slope of galactic age over time indicates galaxy growth: young lightweight galaxies immigrate into a mass bin while old heavyset galaxies emigrate out of that mass bin.
+The tendency towards a shallow slope of galactic age over time indicates galaxy growth: young lightweight galaxies immigrate to a mass bin while old heavyset galaxies emigrate from that bin.
 Though using a hard cut in sSFR as a truth label for the RS has complications (as discussed at the end of \S\ref{sec:bACC}), we find high selection accuracy, which for $z>.7$ vastly outperforms typical two-color selection of the quiescent population.

 We briefly discuss scatter in color as a function of imputed rest-frame wavelength (\S\ref{sec:color_scatt}).
 This roughly gives the variation in spectral slope at a given wavelength, showing which spectral regions are more or less scattered for RS and BC.
 We find that color scatter tends to decrease towards longer wavelengths---more so for the RS than for the BC.
 The RS displayed mass dependence, with lower-mass galaxies exhibiting larger scatters than higher-mass galaxies across all wavelengths surveyed here.
 The BC showed no significant trend in mass dependence of color scatter.
 We leave to future papers a more detailed analysis of the causes of color scatter at various rest-frame wavelengths.